 BIM activities are implemented via two different legal entities: the Ludwig Boltzmann Association and the BIM-Research Association.
 In addition the BIM closely co-operates with the Research Centre Human Rights at the University of Vienna.

-In 2012 the budget of the Ludwig Boltzmann Institute was € 2.5 million.
-The Research Association operated with € 700,000 and the Research Platform with € 120,000 as well as € 200,000 from third parties.
+In 2015 the budget of the Ludwig Boltzmann Institute was € 2.28 million.
+The Research Association operated with € 1.0 million.

-Over the last years 65-80% of the budget for activities implemented via the Ludwig Boltzmann Association are funded by different Directorates General of the European Commission: In the area of EU enlargement the most important instrument is Twinning (DG Enlargement); further funding programmes through which the BIM carried out its projects in recent years are the European Instrument for Democracy and Human Rights (Europeaid), the 7th Framework Programme (DG Research), Fundamental Rights and Citizenship, DAPHNE and the European Refugee Fund (DG Home).
+Over the last years 65-80% of the budget for activities implemented via the Ludwig Boltzmann Association are funded by different Directorates General of the European Commission: In the area of EU enlargement the most important instrument is Twinning (DG Enlargement); further funding programmes through which the BIM carried out its projects are the European Instrument for Democracy and Human Rights (Europeaid), the 7th Framework Programme, respectively HORIZON 2020 (DG Research), Fundamental Rights and Citizenship, DAPHNE (DG Justice) and the European Refugee Fund (DG Home).
 The BIM is regularly commissioned by the Fundamental Rights Agency to carry out studies on specific fundamental rights issues.

-On national level, the ongoing cooperation with the Austrian Development Agency (ADA) is essential for research in the field of development co-operation as well as support received from the Austrian Ministry of European and International Affairs, in 2013 specifically for the joint expert conference „Vienna+20: Advancing the Protection of Human Rights“.
+On the national level, the ongoing cooperation with the Austrian Development Agency (ADA) is essential for research in the field of development co-operation as well as support received from the Austrian Ministry of European and International Affairs, in 2013 specifically for the joint expert conference „Vienna+20: Advancing the Protection of Human Rights“.

 Besides, numerous cooperations exist with NGOs, further ministries, partner organisations and donors through which we were able to issue publications and carry out events and smaller projects.